From diving with sharks to sailing through a chain of islands to relaxing on a beach, here are 20 of the best things to do in Okinawa, Japan.

 In the early 16th century, Sefa Utaki came into prominence when it became one of the main locations for religious ceremonies and rituals.

-Also one of Okinawa’s World Heritage Sites, Sefa Utaki is located on a hillside along the ocean and features several rock formations connected by walking trails.
+Also a UNESCO World Heritage Site, Sefa Utaki is located on a hillside along the ocean and features several rock formations connected by walking trails.

 READ MORE: Don’t miss our guide to the best things to do in Japan!